mikomagni/statamic-asset-sync-pro/README.md

 A Statamic addon that provides rsync-based file synchronisation commands to transfer any files between local and remote environments.

+## Why Use This Addon?

+While Statamic Pro includes Git automation for content deployment, this addon is designed for managing **assets, images, and larger files** that you typically don't want to store in Git:

+- **Asset Management**: Efficiently sync `public/assets`, `public/images`, and uploaded files
+- **Large Files**: Handle media files, downloads, and user-generated content without bloating your Git repository
+- **Complementary to Git**: Works alongside Git automation - use Git for code and content, rsync for assets
+- **Performance**: Fast incremental transfers only sync changed files, saving time and bandwidth
+- **Selective Sync**: Choose exactly which directories to sync with granular control

+**Perfect for scenarios like:**
+- Multi-environment workflows: Sync assets between local ↔ staging ↔ production environments
+- Development with real data: Pull production assets to local for realistic testing
+- Content staging: Push curated assets from local to staging before production release
+- Production sites with large media libraries
+- User-uploaded content that changes frequently
+- Asset-heavy sites where Git LFS isn't suitable
+- Teams needing separate workflows for code vs. assets

 ## Features

 - **Fast file transfers** using rsync